davepinch/pinchy.cc/content/camera-roll/2025/04/2025-04-04/6-Looking_south_from_Point_Fosdick_Public_Boat_Launch_toward_Fox_Island.jpg.md

 ---
-title: "Looking south from Point Fosdick Public Boat Launch toward Fox Island.jpg (Wikimedia Commons)"
+title: "Looking south from Point Fosdick Public Boat Launch toward Fox Island.jpg (Wikimedia Commons)" ↗️: Looking out from the Point Fosdick Public Boat Launch.jpg (Wikimedia Commons)
+description: >-
+  Standing near the water at the Point Fosdick Public Boat Launch, facing approximately south toward Fox Island.
+The immediate surrounding water is Wollochet Bay, which opens to the larger Hale Passage that borders Fox Island. in the distance of: Fox Island
 license: CC BY 4.
 looking south of: Point Fosdick Public Boat Launch photograph by: David Pinch